hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 times.
 If the node given does not exist, the nodes in the response will be shuffled.
 Using the magic `_agent` value is supported, and will automatically return results nearest the agent servicing the request.
 If unspecified, the response will be shuffled by default.
+This was added in Consul 0.7.

 The set of fields inside the `Service` structure define the query's behavior.